For most of the kids in my 5th-grade class, recess was their favorite part of the day.

 “The Mob” has a new meaning.

-Fear-laded, small-minded, scarcity-driven individuals will always seek to take down those who expose their weakness.
+Fear-laden, small-minded, scarcity-driven individuals will always seek to take down those who expose their weaknesses.

-They surround themselves with other scared and fearful individuals, (because they’re weak as well), and lash out.
+They also surround themselves with other scared and fearful individuals (because they’re weak) and lash out.

 Most 5th-graders are just trying to keep their head above the ocean of humiliation each new day brings.
 So they form little tribes.
 It’s a survival technique.